Maryland advances bill that lowers age of mental health consent to 12 years old

 But Del.
 Joseline A. Peña-Melnyk (D-Prince George’s) said there were many providers who testified in favor of the bill, including social workers, health-care workers and others.

-“We heard from the Calvert County health officer who had a 14-year-old in his office that was having mental emotional issues, and how the mom did not consent to her treatment,” Peña-Melnyk said.
+“We heard from the Calvert County health officer, who had a 14-year-old in his office that was having mental emotional issues, and how the mom did not consent to her treatment,” Peña-Melnyk said.
 “He talked about how difficult it was.
-His hands were tied. … What happens when that parent has emotional problems themselves?
-What happens when you have a 13-year-old that needs help … and the parent says ‘No, my religion does not allow it’?”
+His hands were tied. . . .
+What happens when that parent has emotional problems themselves?
+What happens when you have a 13-year-old that needs help . . . and the parent says ‘No, my religion does not allow it’?”

 Like Barve, other delegates spoke about personal experiences.
 Del.
 C.T.
 Wilson (D-Charles), who has previously shared his story of being sexually abused by his adoptive father, spoke of the benefits that counseling could have on abuse victims who don’t talk about their experience out of fear of being removed from their families.